ono-midori/ono-midori.github.io/techs/linuxmm.md

 #### Zone Watermarks

 When available memory in the system is low, the pageout daemon **kswapd** is woken up to start freeing pages.
-If the pressure is high, the process will free up memory synchronously, sometimes refered to as the *direct-reclaim* path.
+If the pressure is high, the process will free up memory synchronously, sometimes referred to as the *direct-reclaim* path.
 Each zone has three watermarks called `page_low`, `page_min` and `page_high` which help track how much pressure a zone in under.

 ![Zone Watermarks](./pics/understand-html002.png)

 - **pages_low**: When `pages_low` number of free pages is reached, **kswapd** is woken up by the buddy allocator to start freeing pages.
-- **pages_min**: When `page_min` is reached, the allocator will do the **kswapd** work in a synchronous fasion, sometimes refered to as the *direct-reclaim* path.
+- **pages_min**: When `page_min` is reached, the allocator will do the **kswapd** work in a synchronous fashion, sometimes refereed to as the *direct-reclaim* path.
 - **pages_high**: Once **kswapd** has been woken to start freeing pages, it will not consider the zone to be "balanced" when `pages_high` pages are free.
 Once the watermark has been reached, **kswapd** will go back to sleep.

 #### Zone Wait Queue Table

 When IO is being performed on a page, such are during page-in or page-out, it is locked to prevent accessing it with inconsistent data.
 Processes wishing to use it have to join a wait queue before it can be accessed by calling `wait_on_page()`.
 When the IO is completed, the page will be unlocked with `UnlockPage()`, and any process waiting on the queue will be woken up.
 Each page could have a wait queue, but it would be very expensive in terms of memory to have so many separate queues.
-So instead, thet wait queue is stored in the `zone_t`.
+So instead, the wait queue is stored in the `zone_t`.

-It is possible to have just one wait queue in the zone, but that would mean that all processed waiting on any page in a zone would be woken up when one was unloced.
+It is possible to have just one wait queue in the zone, but that would mean that all processed waiting on any page in a zone would be woken up when one was unlocked.
 This would cause a serious *thundering herd* problem.
 Instead, a hash table of wait queues is stored in `zone_t->wait_table`.

 ### Zone Initialisation

-The zones are initialised after ther kernel page tables have been fully setup.
+The zones are initialised after the kernel page tables have been fully setup.
 Predictably, each architecture performs this task differently, but the objective is always the same: to determine what parameters to send to either `free_area_init()` for UMA architecture, or `free_area_init_node()` for NUMA.
 The only parameter required for UMA is `zones_size`.

 ### Pages